tencent cloud

 Multiple Databases (DB)

-Native Redis and its Cluster client typically support operations on a single database, and by default, only use database 0, with no support for the SELECT command.
-By using Proxy to connect to the cluster instance, access to multiple databases is enabled, and the SELECT command can be used to switch between different databases.
-In the cluster edition, each instance provides up to 256 databases by default, offering strong support for the multi-database feature.
+The native Redis protocol and its Cluster client typically support only single-database operations, using only database 0 by default and not providing support for the `SELECT` command.
+By using Proxy to connect to cluster instances, you can access multiple databases and switch between them using the `SELECT` command.
+In the cluster edition, each instance provides up to 256 databases by default, offering robust support for the multi-database feature.

 Read-Only Replica